Kea: Breeding

-In one study, nest sites occur at a density of one per 4.4 sqkm.
+In one study, nest sites occurred at a density of one per 4.4 sqkm.
 The breeding areas are most commonly in southern beech (Nothofagus) forests, located on steep mountainsides.
 Breeding at heights of 1600 m above sea level and higher, it is one of the few parrot species in the world to regularly spend time above the tree line.
-Nest sites are usually positioned on the ground underneath large beech trees, in rock crevices, or dug burrows between roots.
+Nest sites are usually positioned on the ground underneath large beech trees, in rock crevices, or burrows dug between roots.
 They are accessed by tunnels leading back 1 to 6 m into a larger chamber, which is furnished with lichens, moss, ferns, and rotting wood.
 The laying period starts in July and reaches into January.
 Two to five white eggs are laid, with an incubation time of around 21 days, and a brooding period of 94 days.

 Mortality is high among young kea, with less than 40% surviving their first year.
 The median lifespan of a wild subadult kea has been estimated at five years, based on the proportion of kea seen again in successive seasons in Arthur's Pass, and allowing for some emigration to surrounding areas.
-Around 10% of the local kea population were expected to be over 20 years of age.
+Around 10% of the local kea population was expected to be over 20 years of age.
 The oldest known captive kea was 50 years old in 2008.

 Cognitive abilities

 Kea parrots have strong cognitive abilities.
-According to recent studies, kea share the ability to have sense of impulsive control and planning forward.
+According to recent studies, kea have a sense of impulse control and forward planning.
 Kea can wait up to 160 seconds for a more preferred reward.
-In addition, kea also use trial-and-error tactics and use observational learning to solve difficult problems and when tasked with puzzles and locks.
+In addition, kea also use trial-and-error tactics and use observational learning to solve difficult problems and when faced with puzzles and locks.
 These decision-making abilities are similar to primates and other intelligent bird species such as the African grey parrot.

 Diet and feeding

 An omnivore, the kea feeds on more than 40 plant species, beetle larvae, grasshoppers, land snails, other birds (including shearwater chicks), and mammals (including sheep, rabbits and mice).
 It has been observed breaking open shearwater nests to feed on the chicks after hearing the chicks in their nests.
 It enjoys the flesh and bone marrow from carcasses.
-The kea has also taken advantage of human garbage and "gifts" of food.
+The kea has also taken advantage of human rubbish and "gifts" of food.

-Tool use behaviour has been observed in this species, wherein a bird named Bruce, who has a broken upper beak, wedged pebbles between his tongue and lower mandible and then utilised this arrangement to aid with his preening habits.
+Tool use behaviour has been observed in this species.
+A bird named Bruce, who has a broken upper beak, wedged pebbles between his tongue and lower mandible and then utilised this arrangement to aid with his preening habits.